TO URANUS

 Today, current technology spacecraft use transfer orbits to travel to Uranus or other planets for flight times of several years.
 Fortunately, transfer orbits don't require much fuel.
 Unfortunately, their lengthy zero-g, flight durations are only practical to transport Artificial Intelligence (AI) entities (i.e., robots).

-Achieveable technology could provide shorter duration, g-force flights.
-A Manhatten Project type effort could readily achieve space borne, particle accelerators to produce constant acceleration to destinations throughout the Solar System; thus, humans could routinely travel to the planets within weeks or even days.
+Achievable technology could provide shorter duration, g-force flights.
+A Manhattan Project type effort could readily achieve space borne, particle accelerators to produce constant acceleration to destinations throughout the Solar System; thus, humans could routinely travel to the planets within weeks or even days.

 Current Technology